afcarl/fss17/how.md

 published: true
 ---

-- _Errāre hūmānum est._  (To err is human.)
-  -- Anonomous Latin person.
-- _If a little knowledge is dangerous, where is the man (sic) who has so much as to be out of danger_?
-  -- T.H.
-Huxley
-- <em>We are all fallible, and prone to error; let us then pardon each other's folly.
-This is the first principle of natural right. </em> -- Voltaire.

 Consider an operating system that can schedule processes, but has no editors, compilers, file system, network support, ports, memory management, gui, etc. Would you use that operating?